petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 * Execution date and time
 * Total execution time of the upgrade
 * Initial, expected, and final DXP/Portal schema versions and build numbers
+* Type of upgrade that has taken place (i.e. No upgrade, Major, Minor, or Micro)
+* The upgrade status (i.e. Success, Failure, or Unresolved)
+* Result of the release manager OSGi check command.
+This lists any pending upgrades that have not been applied.
 * Database vendor and version
 * Upgrade-related Portal property settings
 * Document Library Store and `rootDir` configuration settings